Chinese state-owned banks seen selling dollars to shore up yuan

 * Dollar purchases by individual residents also went up - traders

-* Market sees c.bank wanting to keep yuan at current levels (Updates prices, adds details, quotes)
+* Market sees c.bank wanting to keep yuan at current levels (Updates to midday)

-SHANGHAI, Oct 24 (Reuters) - China's yuan exchange rate stabilised after plumbing fresh six-year lows on Monday, as large state-owned banks sold dollars in an apparent effort to slow the decline in the currency's value against the dollar.
+SHANGHAI, Oct 24 (Reuters) - China's yuan stabilised after slipping to fresh 6-year lows on Monday morning, as large state-owned banks sold dollars in an apparent effort to slow a too-rapid decline in the currency.

-The yuan has fallen about 1.5 percent since the end of September, a slide driven partly by a resurgent dollar and worries about slowing economic growth.

-Sentiment toward the yuan has also been hurt by growing market confidence in the likelihood of a U.S. interest rate rise in December with a recent Reuters poll showing the largest bearish positions in the currency since late July.
+The yuan's fall has been exacerbated by global uncertainties such as Britain's exit from the European Union, which battered most emerging currencies, but recent weakness has revived memories of China's surprise devaluation last August and another rapid depreciation early this year.
+Even before Brexit, most market watchers polled by Reuters had already expected Beijing would allow the yuan to weaken modestly this year as the economy continues to slow.

-Spot yuan was trading around 6.7709 per dollar as of 0706 GMT, hitting a low of 6.7770 per dollar at one point in morning trade, compared with Friday's 6.7655 late session close.
+Spot yuan was trading around 6.7736 per dollar as of 0602 GMT, 81 pips weaker than the previous late session close and 0.07 percent weaker than the midpoint.

 Three traders said big state-owned banks were selling dollars in the domestic foreign exchange market to help stabilise the yuan in morning trade.